Demon Pond (1979 film): Production

 In 1978, a popular stage production of the Demon Pond play was shown in Japan.
 This stirred interest in creating a film version of the play.
 Tamasaburo Bando, at the time a world-famous Kabuki onnagata actor, was brought on to star in the film playing the dual role of Yuri and Yuki.
 As this was Bando's film debut, he was not used to the idiosyncrasies of film, particularly, the use of closeups.
 He would frequently delay production and ask for retakes as he did not like the way his face appeared in closeup shots.
+The technique of using an actor for dual roles was previously used in Double Suicide, and is used to imply a relationship between the two characters even if a direct relationship is not explicitly made in the narrative.
+Additionally, both characters are played differently whereas the princess is bold and theatrical, while the young Yuki is played in a naturalistic fashion typical of cinema.

+The film is based on a kabuki stage production, and follows some elements of the format such as a five act format.
+However, the film has the married couple embrace in a kiss which is atypical in kabuki but common in film.

+Masao Kosugi was the cinematographer for the film, and had previously worked with Shinoda on The Assassin.
 The film's score, composed by Isao Tomita, heavily utilizes Moog synthesizers, mixing classical and electronic music genres.
 Scenes taking place on dry land are often accompanied by Tomita's arrangement of pieces by composer Claude Debussy, whereas underwater scenes are scored by Tomita's arrangement of Modest Mussorgsky's Pictures at an Exhibition.

 Nobuo Yajima was hired as the special effects director for the film.
 He made extensive use of composite shots in the film, and utilized an optical printer to combine different shots.
 Blue screens and miniature sets were also used, particularly during the scene where the village floods.
 A water column coming from the pond was created by pouring water into a basin on a solid background, which was composited onto footage of the pond via an optical printer.
 The footage of water pouring was reversed to give the illusion that the water was rising out of the pond.
 Miniature sets were created of the village which were flooded with liters of water being poured on the sets.
 Matte effects were also used in shots where villagers are seen running from the deluge.